 When I went to see them, I said that ice swimming was what I loved.
-They said, get yourself across the Channel and then we will see if we can sponsor you for Antarctica 2020, and they did.
+They said to get yourself across the Channel and then we will see if we can sponsor you for Antarctica 2020, and they did.
 I’m one extremely lucky Ice Mile swimmer.

 Ger then became my mentor and has helped me to achieve my dream goal of swimming a zero ice mile in Antarctica.